 This principle states that users should have the permissions needed to access relevant workloads.
 Beyond that point, access to network controls and resources should be limited.
 In line with Zero Trust concepts, users should have limited access rights without authorization and authentication.

 Role-based and attribute-based controls allow admins to distribute privileges in granular detail.
-Attributes include read/write privileges for databases, as well as deletion rights and the ability to create app instances.
+Attributes include read/write privileges for databases, deletion rights, and the ability to create app instances.
 Roles make it easy to limit administrative privileges to specific tasks.

 Cloud-based controls are also important in modern network settings.
-IT teams can use Active Directory to assign role-based privileges for cloud services.
-This reduces their workload and limits the risk of human error.
+IT teams can use Active Directory to assign role-based privileges for cloud services, reducing their workload and limiting the risk of human error.

 Managers should also focus on machine or service accounts.
 These accounts need password access to carry out their duties.
 Limit their privileges and bring service accounts under automated management.
 Remember to audit them as thoroughly as human-operated accounts.